Town-of-Impostors/TownOfImpostors/README.md

 # Town Of Impostors
-Town Of Impostors Mod is a modification for Among Us - **PC/Windows (Steam)**.
-This mod aims to add new roles & abilities to enhance gameplay, while also allowing for many customisation options for you to tailor, balance and play games your way.
+<p align="center">Town Of Impostors Mod is a modification for Among Us - <b>PC/Windows (Steam)</b>.
+This mod aims to add new roles & abilities to enhance gameplay, while also providing a full range of options to allow for customising and playing games your way.</p>

-**Every player in the room must have the mod installed for it to work correctly.
-Please DO NOT play this mod on public lobbies, it is intended for private organised lobbies.**
+<p align="center"><b>Every player in the room must have the mod installed for it to work correctly.
+Please DO NOT play this mod on public lobbies, it is intended for private organised lobbies.</b></p>

 <p align="center">
 <img src="Pics/TownOfImpostorsPreview.png" width="900">